dfsp-spirit/brainload/README.md

 - In case you do not yet know it, I highly recommend that you have a look at some of the great neuroimaging tools for python at [nipy.org](http://nipy.org/).

-## Development stage

-This is pre-alpha and not ready for usage yet.
-Come back another day.

 ## Development